zgulde/parsegitlog/readme.md

 `get_commits` will return a list of dicts, each dict representing a single commit from the repository.

+There is also a `get_commits_df` function that will return the commits as a pandas dataframe (assumes pandas is available.)

 ## Gotchas

 **_Merge commits will show up multiple times._** This is intended behavior.